 If you are a paraplegic or quadriplegic, you may also need assistance preparing meals, going grocery shopping, or running simple errands.
 Transportation can become a complicated and costly issue as well.

 Our attorneys can gather the relevant employment records, expert testimony, medical care receipts, and other records to calculate the full value of your current and future losses.

 Do I need a spinal cord injury lawyer?

 When you are dealing with a serious injury that is likely to impact you for the rest of your life, you should not try to handle your injury claim without professional help.
 The insurance company will likely employ a team of lawyers, which can make winning your case harder, especially while you are trying to recover from your injuries.

-At the Law Offices of Ogle, Elrod & Baril, PLLC, we can handle all aspects of your case so you can focus on your health.
+At OEB Law, PLLC, we can handle all aspects of your case so you can focus on your health.
 We will gather the evidence from law enforcement officials, medical care providers, vocational experts, and other experts as necessary to prove your case.
 We will give your spinal cord injury claim high priority and we will not rest until you get the compensation you deserve.
 Call us today at 865-546-1111 for your free consultation.